-The common merganser is a beautiful duck, it is a freshwater diving duck, feeding mostly on fish but will also take insects, mollusks, crustaceans, worms, frogs, small mammals, birds and plants.
+Vancouver Island has a large population of Common Merganser Ducks who live here year-round.
+The common merganser is a beautiful duck, it is a freshwater diving duck, feeding mostly on fish but will also take insects, mollusks, crustaceans, worms, frogs, small mammals, birds, and plants.

 Common Merganser Ducks like to nest in tree cavities by freshwater lakes or rivers in wooded areas.
-Nothing is added except some of the females down.
-The nest cavity is normally an old nest that was excavated by pileated or other large woodpeckers or where a larger limb has broken off, (although I have seen them nest up on rock cliffs above a stream in elk falls canyon.
+Nothing is added except some female down.
+The nest cavity is normally an old nest that was excavated by pileated or other large woodpeckers or where a larger limb has broken off, although I have seen them nest up on rocky cliffs above a stream in elk falls canyon.
 The common merganser prefers a cavity situated 3 to 8 meters up a tree.
 When nesting on the ground, the nest is a hollow basin lined with nearby plants and soft feathers.

 The Common Merganser Ducks will lay up to 12 eggs, and they are tended to by the female alone.
 Once hatched, the young remain in the nest for a day or two before leaving with the female.
 The mother will protect the young, but will not feed them.
 Fledglings learn to dive to catch their own food which quickly, at first they feed on mainly aquatic insects, but learn to catch fish at about 12 days, and they become independent in 5 weeks time